 Tip: Target Free Family Nights means free admission every Thursday from 5-8pm!
 See their website for hours, directions, prices and more.

-A brand new Ferris wheel began giving rides in Summer 2016, with the former 150-foot high wheel, modeled after the Chicago’s 1893 World Colombian Exposition wheel, gave its last ride on September 27th, 2015.
+A brand new Ferris wheel began giving rides in Summer 2016, with the former 150-foot high wheel, in honor of the Chicago’s 1893 World Colombian Exposition wheel, gave its last ride on September 27th, 2015.

 Go see a show!
 CST has been producing professional productions of William Shakespeare’s plays since 1986, and now offers 650 performances year-round.
 To see what’s playing, and to purchase tickets, visit their website.